open-telemetry/opentelemetry-java-examples/javaagent-declarative-configuration/README.md

 The configuration file is located at [otel-agent-config.yaml](./otel-agent-config.yaml).

-This Spring Boot application includes two endpoints:
+This Spring Boot application includes three endpoints:

 - `/actuator/health` - A health check endpoint (from Spring Boot Actuator) that is configured to be excluded from tracing
 - `/api/example` - A simple API endpoint that will be traced normally
+- `/api/remote` - An endpoint that makes an outgoing HTTP (client) call, used to demonstrate peer service mapping

 ## End-to-End Instructions